Community Meeting VI

 You can see ours here: https://www.deltablot.com/.well-known/security.txt

-It is similar to robots.txt
+It is similar to robots.txt, humans.txt or ads.txt.

 Long term software maintenance means sometimes features disappear